 The Bendigo Art Gallery features an extensive building and renovation program, Marilyn Monroe sculpture, and exhibitions by Australian and International artists.
+It is at around a distance of 3 minutes from our Bendigo dental clinic.
 Visitors can enjoy works by Sir Sidney Nolan, Arthur Boyd, Adam Cullen, Juan Davila, Norman Lindsay, and other local artists.
 Visitors will also find a variety of works in other media, such as photography and ceramics.
 Located at 42 View St, Bendigo VIC 3550, the Gallery also hosts a variety of special events, including free daily tours and children’s programs.
-Additional info

 Marilyn Monroe sculpture: The eight-metre-high sculpture of the iconic actress is on display at Bendigo Art Gallery, as a prelude to an exhibition on the star.
 Designed by Seward Johnson, this sculpture will chart Monroe’s life and career, from beginnings as an aspiring actress to global stardom.
 The work is sure to leave visitors spellbound.
 The sculpture will include items that Monroe used in the making of her movies, such as the famous Marilyn Lipstick.

 The Bendigo Art Gallery has completed an extensive building and renovation program.
 The gallery’s current space is only half the size it had been.
 To expand the space, the gallery will add a third of the space it currently occupied.
 The project, which cost more than $8 million, is the result of a partnership between the Bendigo Art Gallery and La Trobe University’s visual arts school.
 The expansion will create more space for blockbuster exhibitions and a wider range of programs.